mlcommons/ck/docs/mlperf-automation/README.md

 # MLPerf&trade; inference benchmark automation

-This is an *on-going community effort* to introduce portable workflows to make it easier to customize, run and reproduce MLPerf&trade; inference benchmarks across continuously changing ML models, frameworks, libraries, compilers, data sets and platform.
+This is an *on-going community effort* coordinated by the MLCommons Design Space Exploration working group to make it easier to customize, run and reproduce MLPerf&trade; inference benchmarks across continuously changing ML models, frameworks, libraries, compilers, data sets and platform.
-We also want to develop an open database for benchmarking results and provenance information compatible with [FAIR principles](https://www.go-fair.org/fair-principles).
+We are also developing an open database for benchmarking results and provenance information compatible with [FAIR principles](https://www.go-fair.org/fair-principles).

 As a starting point, we will use the open-source and technology-neutral [MLCommons CK framework](https://github.com/mlcommons/ck)